 The Herefordshire Beacon and Pre-Conquest castles in England

 The later days of Saxon Herefordshire, like many of the earlier ones, are shrouded in mystery.
 What is known is that King Edward the Confessor (1042-1066) brought many Normans over to England during his reign.
-One of these was Ralph Mantes, his nephew by his sister Godgifu and Count Drogo of Vexin in the Norman March.
-King Edward made him an earl before 1050 at the latest, though whether he was earl of Hereford, a province of Earl Godwine or not, is another matter.
+One of these was Ralph Mantes (d.1057), his nephew by his sister Godgifu and Count Drogo of Vexin in the Norman March.
+King Edward (1042-66) made him an earl before 1050 at the latest, though whether he was earl of Hereford, a province of Earl Godwin, or not, is another matter.
 Ralph installed Norman favourites under his command and they immediately began constructing castles.
-At least four of these favourites seem to have settled in Herefordshire.
-They were Osbern Pentecost, who held Burghill and Hope of King Edward's gift, Richard Fitz Scrope who held extensive lands in the north of the shire, Robert Fitz Wymarch who had Thruxton in Archenfield and a certain Hugh who left his name at Howton.
+At least 4 of these favourites seem to have settled in Herefordshire.
+They were Osbern Pentecost, who held Burghill and Hope of King Edward's gift and built Pentecost's Castle, Richard Fitz Scrope who held extensive lands in the north of the shire, Robert Fitz Wymarch who had Thruxton in Archenfield and a certain Hugh who left his name at Howton.

 In 1052 the new customs of the Normans provoked an anti-Norman backlash from the English.
-This led to Earl Godwine returning from exile with an army to re-establish himself and his family against his Norman and court enemies.
-However a battle was again avoided and peace and concord was established between the opposing parties soon after 14 September 1052.
-Earl Ralph Mantes, Robert Fitz Wymarch and his son-in-law Richard Fitz Scrope and some others 'whom the king loved more than the rest', were, however, allowed to remain in England.
-Earl Godwine may well have received Hereford back for his son, Earl Swein, but he died on 29 September 1052 and Godwine himself died on 15 April 1053.
+This led to Earl Godwin returning from exile with an army to re-establish himself and his family against his Norman and court enemies.
+However, a battle was avoided and peace and concord was established between the opposing parties soon after 14 September 1052.
+Earl Ralph Mantes, Robert Fitz Wymarch and his son-in-law Richard Fitz Scrope and some others 'whom the king loved more than the rest', were, however, allowed to remain in England by the agreed terms.
+Earl Godwin may well have received Hereford back for his son, Earl Swein, but he died on 29 September 1052 and Godwin himself died on 15 April 1053.
 In the meantime Earl Ralph was given command of Herefordshire with Oxfordshire and possibly Gloucestershire.
+He seems also to have married Godwin's widow, Gytha Thorkelsdottir.
 This additional grant of Gloucestershire may well have had an effect on the early defensive lines established against the Welsh before the Norman Conquest.
 This is certainly a subject worthy of further research, especially when what occurred along the Teme valley with Richards Castle is taken into account.

 Earl Ralph did not have long to consolidate his new frontier before King Gruffydd ap Llywelyn of the Welsh laid waste a great part of Herefordshire.
 As a consequence the men of the shire and many Normans from the castle, went against him on horseback, not as the national militia or fryd, but as mounted Norman knights.
 The experiment proved disastrous and the inexperienced English force was routed near Hereford on 24 October 1055 by Gruffydd who then proceeded to destroy Hereford and its castle.
 Ralph possibly never recovered from the disaster and died in 1057.
 His uninspiring attempt to convert the English to Norman knightly warfare earning him the probably unjust epitaph, Ralph the Timid.
-At this point Herefordshire was returned to Earl Harold, the son of Earl Godwine.
+At this point Herefordshire was returned to Earl Harold, the son of Earl Godwin.
 He held the shire until his fall and death at Hastings as King Harold in October 1066.
 His Norman tenants seem to have remained in possession of their castles under him, with Robert Fitz Wymarch acting as his personal emissary to Duke William immediately before before the battle of Hastings.
-Perhaps then, King Harold was not so ignorant of castle-based warfare.
+Perhaps then, King Harold was not so ignorant of castle-based warfare, especially when it is considered that he was recorded as building a castle at Dover.

 In the 1086 Domesday book Colwall was recorded as a land claimed by the canons of Hereford.
 It consisted of three hides which paid tax and lay in the manor of Cradley.
 There were two ploughs in the lordship, eight villagers and eight smallholders with ten ploughs, six slaves, a mill, an eight acre meadow and one hay.
 A radman (a cavalryman) held ½ hide of the manor and had one plough.
 Before 1066 and in 1086 the whole was worth 60 shillings (£3).
 Cradley was worth £10.
 Earl Harold was said to have held Colwall wrongfully and one Thormod held it from him.
 Later King William I restored the land to Bishop Walter.
 In Ledbury there were five hides, ten villagers and one smallholder (buru) with eleven ploughs...
 Of the manor a priest held 2½ hides, two soldiers had one hide and a rider held three virgates.
 They had ten ploughs in lordship.
 There were also seven smallholders and other men with eight ploughs.
 The value of the land before 1066 was £10, but it had now fallen to £8.
 Earl Harold had wrongfully held one hide at Hazle and Godric had held this from him.
 Once again King William had restored it to Bishop Walter.
 In the lordship there were three ploughs, four villagers with three ploughs, a mill and seven acres of meadow.
 It was worth during the reign of Edward the Confessor, later and now 25 shillings.
 Nearby Coddington was also wrongfully held by Earl Harold, but again had been restored by King William.
 These few scarce facts tell us little of the political conditions in the manor around the conquest, but when added to the known history of Herefordshire a possible scenario does emerge.